ConnerTenn/SDFcad/README.md

 ## Under the hood

+### Mesh Generation

+The mesh is generated using an octree based [marching cubes](http://paulbourke.net/geometry/polygonise/) algorithm.
+The center of the cube is evaluated to determine the distance to the surface feature.
+If the surface is far away from this cube, the recursion ends and nothing is processed.
+If the surface is nearby (potentially within the cube), 8 sub cubes are evaluated recursively.
+Once the maximum recursion depth is reached, instead of recursing further, the standard marching cubes algorithm is performed.
+This is more efficient compared to an array based uniform marching cubes implementation since it avoids processing volumes that don't contain any surface features.

+To slightly optimize this, the points that were evaluated in the parent cube are passed down to the child cubes so that they don't need to be reevaluated.

+Triangles that are calculated from this algorithm are simply appended to a global list in order so that they can be rendered or exported later.

+### SDF Implementation and Evaluation

 SDF3 objects are just containers for the underlying _SDF objects.
 They handle the overloaded operators and memory management.
 These objects can easily be created with various wrapper functions.